wenruigou/common-robot-interface/README.md

 This fork extends the support to these robot arms:

+- Dobot CR - using the [TCP-IP-4Axis-Python library](https://github.com/Dobot-Arm/TCP-IP-CR-Python-CMD)
+- Dobot MG400 - using the [TCP-IP-4Axis-Python library](https://github.com/Dobot-Arm/TCP-IP-4Axis-Python-CMD)
 - Dobot Magician
-- Dobot MG400 - using the [TCP-IP-4Axis-Python library](https://github.com/Dobot-Arm/TCP-IP-4Axis-Python)
-- Simulated robot arm - using the [Tactile Gym library](https://github.com/ac-93/tactile_gym)
+- Simulated robot arm - using the [Tactile Sim library](https://github.com/dexterousrobot/tactile_sim)

 A GUI-based robot jogger tool is also included with the library.
 This tool can be used to move the robot into different configurations.